jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 }
 ```

-Your Spring Boot configuration of VMware GemFire returns mock
+Your Spring Boot configuration of [vmware-gemfire-name] returns mock
-objects for all VMware GemFire objects, such as Regions.
+objects for all [vmware-gemfire-name] objects, such as Regions.

-Mocking VMware GemFire objects even works for objects created
+Mocking [vmware-gemfire-name] objects even works for objects created
 from the productivity annotations discussed in the previous sections.

-For example, consider the following Spring Boot, VMware GemFire
+For example, consider the following Spring Boot, [vmware-gemfire-name]
 `ClientCache` application class:

 Example 21.
 Main `@SpringBootApplication` class under test